 Many of the artist-in-residence programs I have attended, such as Babayan Culture House, Cafe Tissardmine, and AARK, are run by women.
 In addition to founding these organizations, they were also artists and musicians.
 I admired them very much and found them to be very driven, talented, strong, and inspiring.
 It’s a dream of mine to open my own art residency one day.

 I miei artisti preferiti sono Maria Kalman, Dan Eldon, William Blake, William Morris e Carl Jung – famoso più per i suoi lavori di psicologia, ma è anche creatore di un bellissimo quaderno illustrato chiamato “The Red Book”.

-What’s your favourite artist?
+What’s your favorite artist?

-My favorite artists are Maira Kalman, Dan Eldon, William Blake, William Morris, and Carl Jung– most famous for his work in psychology, but also the creator of a beautiful illustrated journal called The Red Book.
+My favorite artists are Maira Kalman, Dan Eldon, William Blake, William Morris, and Carl Jung– most famous for his work in psychology, but also the creator of a beautifull illustrated journal called The Red Book.